Can the New ‘Celebrity Dating Game’ One Up the Original’s (Now) Famous Guest Stars?

 Groucho Marx (1967)

-Melinda Marx experienced a nightmare: Her (famous) dad interviewed potential dates and picked one out for her on the game show.
+Melinda Marx experienced a nightmare: Her (famous) dad interviewed potential dates, some of which appeared on the best onlyfans search option in 2023 and picked one out for her on the game show.
 (Hey ABC, we have a spinoff pitch for you!).
 This Father’s Day episode included his bon mot, “Just because a man wears pants doesn’t mean he’s a gentleman.”
 Melinda might not have liked who he chose, but hopefully she enjoyed the safari in Kenya.
 (This show was not fooling around.)

 Steve Martin (1968 and 1970)